 There are a few steps you should follow to borrow materials from the libraries:

-- The first thing you should do is look up the material in JumboSearch.
-You can search by title, author or subject!
+- Start by looking up the material in JumboSearch.
+You can search by title, author, or subject!
 See our tutorials for more in-depth directions on how to find materials at the libraries.

 - Once you have identified the call number and library location (the item you want might not be at Tisch, so double check where it's located), come to the library to find it.
 Use our library floorplans to find out exactly where your material is located within the library.
 We can also deliver items between campuses, if the material you want is too far away.

 - After you've retrieved the item, bring it to the front desk at the library along with your Tufts ID.
 This is where we will "check out" the book under your name and you'll be able to keep it for a specified period of time.
 Learn more about borrowing at Tisch, Music and SMFA libraries.